anujmenta/Papercop/README.md

 Step 2:
 - Make encoded data to be used to determine the subjects in a particular semester of particular department.
 - We used pickle files to store data.
 - Each pickle files contains a list of lists corresponding to every department.
+(Code not available)

-#How it works
+#How it works?
 - It processes the input ( Roll number) for all the requred fields i.e Department and Semester number.
 - Uses this information to load the corresponding pickle file.
 - Use the semester number to obtain the list of subjects in that semester.